-Wolverine World Wide, Inc. (the "Company") is a leading designer, manufacturer and marketer of a broad range of quality casual footwear and apparel, performance outdoor and athletic footwear and apparel, children's footwear, industrial work boots and apparel, and uniform shoes and boots.
+Wolverine World Wide, Inc. (the "Company") is a leading designer, manufacturer and marketer of branded footwear, apparel and accessories.
 The Company, a Delaware corporation, is the successor of a Michigan corporation of the same name, originally organized in 1906, which, in turn, was the successor of a footwear business established in Grand Rapids, Michigan in 1883.
 The Company's products are marketed worldwide in approximately 200 countries and territories through owned operations in the U.S., Canada, the United Kingdom and certain countries in continental Europe and Asia Pacific.
 In other regions (Latin America, portions of Europe and Asia Pacific, the Middle East and Africa), the Company relies on a network of third-party distributors, licensees and joint ventures.

-Today, the Company sources and markets a broad range of footwear styles, including shoes, boots and sandals under many recognizable brand names, including Bates[®], Cat[®], Chaco[®], Harley-Davidson[®], Hush Puppies[®], HyTest[®], Keds[®], Merrell[®], Saucony[®], Sebago[®], Soft Style[®], Sperry[®], Stride Rite[®] and Wolverine[®].
-The Company also markets Merrell[®] and Wolverine[®] brand apparel and accessories and licenses some of its brands for use on non-footwear products, including Hush Puppies[®] apparel, eyewear, watches, socks, handbags and plush toys; Wolverine[®] eyewear and gloves; Keds[®] apparel; Saucony[®] apparel; and Stride Rite[®] apparel.
+Today, the Company sources and markets a broad range of footwear styles, including shoes, boots and sandals under many recognizable brand names, including Bates[®], Cat[®], Chaco[®], Harley-Davidson[®], Hush Puppies[®], HyTest[®], Keds[®], Merrell[®], Saucony[®], Sebago[®], Sperry[®], Stride Rite[®] and Wolverine[®].
+The Company also markets Merrell[®] and Wolverine[®] brand apparel and accessories and licenses some of its brands for use on non-footwear products, including Hush Puppies[®] apparel, eyewear, watches, socks, handbags and plush toys; Wolverine[®] eyewear and gloves; Keds[®] apparel; Sperry[®] apparel; and Stride Rite[®] apparel.
 Cat[®] is a registered trademark of Caterpillar Inc. and Harley-Davidson[®] is a registered trademark of H-D U.S.A., LLC.